Why there’s no such thing as a “typical” Engineer anymore

 Author: Amie Dornan, process engineer

 ‘You don’t look like a “typical” engineer’ is a remark I often hear when I explain to those outside the industry what I do for a living.
 To me, there’s no such thing as a “typical” engineer anymore.
-In celebration of International Women in Engineering Day, 23 June 2019, I am reflecting on my career with the hope of shedding some light on why that is as well as the opportunities available for women interested in the engineering industry.
+In celebration of This is Engineering Day, 6 November 2019, I am reflecting on my career with the hope of shedding some light on why that is as well as the opportunities available for women interested in the engineering industry.

 Throughout my seven-year career, I’ve found engineering to be a positive and collaborative profession.
 This has been true since a work placement during a summer break from university 10 years ago where I was reviewing P&IDs (piping and instrumentation diagrams) at an engineering firm, to my position today where I’m trusted by Costain to handle complex projects with oil majors.